techsoft3d/KinematicsToolkit/README.md

 **Limitations:**
 * **This library is not an officially supported part of HOOPS Communicator and provided as-is.**
-* This engine is not meant as a mathematically precise solver for arbitrary complex mechanical systems.
-Its main purpose is to provide the ability to efficently and easily animate a CAD model for which its movement properties are known.
+* This engine is not meant as a mathematically precise solver for arbitrarily complex mechanical systems.
+Its main purpose is to provide the ability to efficently and easily animate a CAD model for which its kinematics-related properties are known.
-* There is no physics engine and no object-to-object collission taken into account by the Kinematics Solver.
+* There is no physics and no object-to-object collission taken into account by the Kinematics Solver.
 * The Inverse kinematics capabilites and various other functionality is currently in an experimental state.

 **Future Direction:**
 * Improved Documentation and more samples.
+* Improvements to various parts of the Editor UI.
 * We will be looking into adding additional component types.
 * We are looking into using the Mating information provided for some formats by HOOPS Exchange to help define the Kinematics Hierachy for a CAD Model.
 * We will be investigating if an Open Source Physics engine can be added to the Kinematics Toolkit to allow for more physics driven kinematics.
 * We are looking into adding support for the new Keyframe-based Animation System provided in HOOPS Communicator.
-* We are looking into improving various parts of the UI.